 - Display the virtual network's DNS server settings by clicking DNS servers.

 - Using the Custom option, add the address of the DNS server you want to use for name resolution and click Save.

 What to do next

-Ensure the pod deployer's access requirements for DNS, ports, and protocols are met.
-See DNS, Ports, Protocols Requirements for a Horizon Cloud Pod in Microsoft and Related Service Features and Horizon Cloud Pod - Ports and Protocols Requirements - Manifests 1600 or Later.
+Ensure the pod deployer's access requirements for DNS, ports, and protocols are met from your VNet topology.
+See DNS Requirements for a Horizon Cloud Pod in Microsoft and Related Service Features and Horizon Cloud Pod - Ports and Protocols Requirements - Manifests 1600 or Later.